Uterine Fibroid Treatment That Is A Minimally-Invasive, Outpatient Procedure That Allows Women To Maintain Their Fertility

 However, now at The Vein and Vascular Institute of Spring Hill, our board certified vascular surgeons offer a minimally-invasive treatment for uterine fibroids called Uterine Fibroid Embolization (UFE).

 UFE is performed on an outpatient basis, leaves no visible scarring and allows women to maintain their fertility.

 What Are Uterine Fibroids?

 Uterine fibroids are noncancerous growths in the uterus that can develop during a woman’s childbearing years.
 Fortunately, uterine fibroids rarely develop into cancer.

 It is very common for women to have uterine fibroids.
 In the majority of cases they go unnoticed and do not cause any symptoms.
 However, in some cases women who have uterine fibroids can experience debilitating and persistent symptoms.

 Symptoms of Uterine Fibroids

-Whether or not a woman experiences symptoms from uterine fibroids depends on their location, size and number of fibroids.
+Whether or not a woman experiences symptoms from uterine fibroids depends on the location, size and number of fibroids present.